near/NEPs/specs/Standards/MultiToken/Core.md

 **NOTES**:
 - All amounts, balances and allowance are limited by `U128` (max value `2**128 - 1`).
 - Token standard uses JSON for serialization of arguments and results.
-- Amounts in arguments and results have are serialized as Base-10 strings, e.g. `"100"`.
+- Amounts in arguments and results are serialized as Base-10 strings, e.g. `"100"`.
 This is done to avoid JSON limitation of max integer value of `2**53`.
 - The contract must track the change in storage when adding to and removing from collections.
 This is not included in this core multi token standard but instead in the [Storage Standard](../StorageManagement.md).
 - To prevent the deployed contract from being modified or deleted, it should not have any access keys on its account.